jenpennen/git-basics/8-more-about-branching.md

 (END)
 ```

-The default branch in most git repository is `main`, but this can be configured (more on that later).
+The default branch in most git repositories is `main`, but this can be configured (more on that later).
 The `*` (asterisk) represents the branch you're currently on.
 If you're in a text editor viewing branches, type `:q` to exit.

 ## Creating New Branches